Skip to content

 WinLibs.com

-Standalone MinGW-w64+GCC builds for Windows, built from scratch (including all dependencies) natively on Windows for Windows.
+Standalone mingw-w64+GCC builds for Windows, built from scratch (including all dependencies) natively on Windows for Windows.

 Downloads are archive files (.zip or .7z).
 No installation is required, just extract the archive and start using the programs in mingw32\bin or mingw64\bin.
 This allows for a relocatable compiler suite and allows having multiple versions on the same system.